xvmdvx/FENNECv1/README.md

 Phase 6 adds a `Messenger` helper used by all environments to send and receive messages in a uniform way.

-Phase 7 will clean up deprecated helpers and finalize the documentation.
+Phase 7 removes obsolete helpers (such as the unused `showDiagnoseResults` stub) and finalizes this documentation.

 ## Features